 However, sometimes the base might look slightly different depending on lighting conditions.

-The Mustard Betta is a rare type of betta.
-They were bred in captivity about 25 to 30 years ago, but they are becoming extinct nowadays.
+The Mustard betta is a rare type of betta.
+They were bred in captivity about 25 to 30 years ago and are becoming extinct.

 The bottoms of these fish are blue with mustard-colored fins that may be light or dark in the shade, depending on the breeding pair.